Alfresco/acs-packaging/docs/custom-transforms-and-renditions.md

 in Community and Enterprise Editions.
-They may be directly connected to the ACS repository as Local Transforms, but in the Enterprise edition there is the option to include them as part of the Transform Service which provides more balanced throughput and better administration capabilities.
-A T-Engine is intended to be run as a Docker image, but may also be run as a standalone process.
+They may be directly connected to the ACS repository as Local Transforms, but in the Enterprise edition there is the option to include them as part of the Alfresco Transform Service (ATS) which provides more balanced throughput.
+A T-Engine is intended to be run as a
+Docker image, but may also be run as a standalone process.

 Prior to ACS 6.0 Legacy transformers ran within the same JVM as the ACS repository.
-They and their supporting code has been deprecated and will go away at some point.
+They and their supporting classes were deprecated and in ACS 6, but have now been removed.
 ACS 6.2 still uses them if a rendition cannot be created by the Transform Service or Local Transforms.
 The process of migrating custom legacy transformers is described at the end of this document.